4 Tips About STRATEGIC BONUSES You Can’t Afford To Miss

 You can follow a simple system:

-when somebody buys something from us, they go into a workflow.
+when somebody buys something from you, they go into a workflow.

-we’ll send a series of emails to people immediately after they’ve made a purchase, a thank-you email saying about surprise bonus that they can claim.
+you’ll send a series of emails to people immediately after they’ve made a purchase.
+A thank-you email saying about surprise bonus that they can claim.

-The next day you might send a follow-up saying ,,hey did you get your bonus?
-We might sell something else, who knows what it is.
+the next day you might send a follow-up saying ,,hey did you get your bonus?
+And sell something else, who knows what it is.

 What happens is we collect the feedback, and we put it into an database list ,that we can reference over time.

-Customers feedback gave us list of how they use our products, questions they have, problems they come up against.
+Customers feedback gave us list of how they use our products, questions they have or problems they come up against.
 And in each one of those scenarios, we gave them a free product thanking them for that input.

-That is kind of that covert benefit here.
+That covert benefit here.
 They were really excited to get a free product.
 We were really excited to get their feedback to develop training, to come up with new product ideas and so on.